Weltraumschaf/www.weltraumschaf.de/data/sites/about-me.md

+<?juberblog
     Navi: About Me
     Description: Some words about Sven Strittmatter.
     Keywords: Sven, Strittmatter, about, CV
+?>
 ## Some Words About Me

 <img src="../img/ich.jpg" width="130" style="float:left; padding: 10px 35px 15px 10px;"/> My name is Sven Strittmatter and I'm a software engineer home based in [Stuttgart (Germany)][1].
 2005 I've graduated as [Diplom-Ingenieur][2] for information technology at [Duale Hochschule Stuttgart][3].